-And yet, in the tech industry, with our motto of “strong opinions, loosely held”, we’ve glorified overconfidence.
+And yet, in the tech industry, with our motto of “strong opinions, loosely held” (also known as “strong opinions, weakly held”), we’ve glorified overconfidence.
 The same foolishness that would cost your money and pride in a pool hall is the stuff of legend in Silicon Valley.
 Stroll through an engineering office and you are likely to hear the (mostly white, mostly male) denizens making statements like:

 “Only an idiot would use MongoDB.”